jafs/typescript-boilerplate/README.md

 # typescript-boilerplate
-Basic typescript boilerplate with Vite and Jest
+Basic typescript boilerplate with Vite and Jest for web development.

 ## Commands:
 - `dev`: Development mode.
 When save changes in a file, Vite recompiles TypeScript and reload the live-preview.